-Dr. Muller is assistant professor of history at the University of Michigan-Dearborn.
+Dr. Muller is a Professor of History at the University of Michigan-Dearborn.
 From 2010-13, she worked for the Museum of the Second World War (in Gdansk) as a curator responsible for the sections on concentration camps, the Holocaust, and eugenics.
 Her book on the life of women in prison cells in post-war Poland, titled If the Walls Could Speak, will appear in 2017 with Oxford University Press.

 Ph.D., History, Indiana University, 2010

 M.A and B.A., Department of History, University of Gdansk, Poland, 1999

 Przetrwać. Żyć Dalej.
 Rozmowy z więźniarkami z Europy Środkowej 1945-1956 (Warsaw: Instytut Badań Literackich, PAN, 2022)

 If the Walls Could Speak.
 Inside a Women's Prison in Communist Poland (Oxford University Press, November 2018)